sjbiaga/kittens/traverse-6-list/README.md

 Surprisingly, the same problem persists as before; as a proof that the traversal is _right to left_, numbers are `println`ed in reverse order.
-This is because, although `kittensʹListTraverse.foldRight` has `Eval` in its very definition, it is implemented in terms of the stack safe method `ʹ.List#foldRight`, yes, but not also abiding to fail fast semantics.
+This is because, although `kittensʹListTraverse.foldRight` has `Eval` in its very definition, it is implemented in terms of the stack safe method `ʹ.List#foldRight`, yes, but not also abiding to a fail fast semantics.

 ---